Low carb/keto eating

 As the Tour de France comes to an end for this year, I was reminded of the Chris Froome diet story from a couple of years ago.
-He is a four times TdF winner who attributes his winning performances to adopting a low carbohydrate, sometimes call keto, diet*.
+He is a four times TdF winner who attributes his winning performances to adopting a low carbohydrate, sometimes call keto, diet.
 So what is a keto diet?
+How does this differ to a low carb diet?
 What are the benefits?

 We are hybrids!